Pywr-DRB/Pywr-DRB/_sources/DRB/drb_hydrology.md

 Monitoring and managing salinity intrusion is necessary to ensure that salt water does not reach urban drinking water treatment plants upstream.
 To do this, managers coordinate water releases from the different reservoirs within the Basin to try and maintain sufficient streamflow at the estuary and repell the salt front down out of the basin.

+### The 1960's Drought of Record
+Info on 60's drought

 ## Reservoirs